+While not defined as significant financial interests, the types of activities listed in B.1. and B.2. are subject to general provisions of this policy regarding conflicts of interest and outside employment.

 Introduction

 It is the policy of the University of Arkansas to ensure that all University employees perform the functions of their positions in an ethical manner and that employees of the University abide by applicable law and policies governing ethical conduct and contracting.
 The University of Arkansas Board of Trustees (BOT) Policies 330.1 and BOT 450.1 require each campus to establish policies and procedures governing conflict of interest, conflict of commitment, and outside activity.
 This campus policy is designed to collect, summarize and provide guidance on a number of important University policies and legal provisions concerning conflict of interest and commitment.
 The University of Arkansas faculty and staff members owe their primary professional allegiance to the University, and their primary commitment of time and intellectual energies should be to the education, research, scholarship, and administration of programs relevant to the institution.
 Faculty and staff efforts to balance University responsibilities with external activities — such as consulting, public service or pro bono work — can result in real or perceived conflicts regarding allocation of time and priorities.
 University employees must be proactive in disclosing and addressing, if necessary, activities which may present a conflict of interest or commitment.
-A conflict of interest may arise when a faculty or staff member is or may be in a position to influence the University’s business activity, externally or internally funded research, or other decisions in ways that could result in personal or professional gain for that individual, or for others closely associated with that individual.
+Activities in the service of the University’s land-grant mission and work that complements and builds upon faculty expertise is encouraged by the University.
+However, a conflict of interest may arise when a faculty or staff member is or may be in a position to influence the University’s business activity, externally or internally funded research, or other decisions in ways that could result in personal or professional gain for that individual, or for others closely associated with that individual.
 A conflict of commitment may arise when a faculty or staff member devotes time and energy to outside activities in a way that competes with the employee’s obligations to the University.
 BOT Policy 450.1 encourages the pursuit of extracurricular involvements that may affirmatively contribute to the professional advancement of University personnel or correlate usefully with their University work, while recognizing the potential for conflicts of interest and commitment and the need to manage such conflicts in a manner that best reflects the University’s interest.
 The failure to disclose situations that have the potential for or involve actual conflicts of interest or commitment may be unethical and/or illegal.
 For all full-time faculty (both 9-month and 12-month) and non-classified staff, outside employment requires prior approval.
-In addition, situations that have the appearance of, potential for, or involve actual conflicts of interest or commitment must be reported.
+In addition, situations that have the appearance of, potential for, or involve actual conflicts of interest or commitment must be disclosed at the time they arise.
 When a real or perceived conflict is allowed to exist, a CMP shall be written that defines procedures for managing the conflict.
 Covered activities must neither interfere in any substantial way with the employee's University duties nor conflict with his/her University assignments.
 This policy is subject to all applicable University policies and governing law.

 Applicability

 This conflict of interest and commitment policy applies generally to all University of Arkansas, Fayetteville faculty and staff.
 Provisions in this policy also apply to the employee’s spouse and dependent children.